 I’ve been traveling and therefore eating out for the last two weeks.
-Although I have been eating a lot of salad mostly via a hospital cafeteria, I haven’t been getting nearly enough dark leafy green vegetables.
+Although I have been eating a lot of salad mostly via a hospital cafeteria, I haven’t been getting nearly enough dark leafy green vegetables like this Szechuan Spinach.

 Leafy greens are so good for you, but many people avoid them because they assume all greens taste like kale.
 If you don’t like kale, try spinach.
 This particular preparation is somewhere between raw and cooked.
 Wilting the spinach in this way leaves it a beautiful green color too.

 When you start to prepare dinner, make this salad first, then let it soak up the Asian flavors of sesame, rice wine, and ginger while you finish getting everything else ready.

 If you can’t handle spicy food, leave out the crushed red pepper and don’t call it “Szechuan.”

 - 1 teaspoon honey